Williams hoping to give Suns some needed stability

 Ayton was the No. 1 overall pick in last year’s NBA draft and didn’t disappoint, shooting 59% while averaging 16.3 points and 10.3 rebounds.

-Phoenix should be able to add to its talent base with the sixth overall pick in this year’s draft.
+Phoenix should add to its talent base with the sixth overall pick in this year’s draft.

 “There’s so much room to grow,” Williams said.
 “I think we have a young team that’s learning how to win and they will and I have to do my job.
 I have to enhance the strengths but be honest about our weaknesses and get the players to consider a new way of doing some things.
 I think I’m here at the right time and I’m here with the right people.”